-The Macalester African Music Ensemble, founded in 1987, performs traditional African music primarily from Ghana, but also from Nigeria, Zimbabwe, Guinea, The Gambia, Kenya, and Tanzania.
+The Macalester African Music Ensemble, founded in 1987 and directed by Sowah Mensah, performs traditional African music primarily from Ghana, but also from Nigeria, Zimbabwe, Guinea, The Gambia, Kenya, and Tanzania.
 In addition to singing, the Ensemble performs with a variety of African instruments including xylophones, marimbas, flutes, horns, an assortment of drums and gourds.
 The 40-member ensemble is open to all members of the Macalester College community.
 Auditions are held once a year in September; no prior experience in African music is required.

 The Ensemble performs frequently throughout the school year for schools, churches, and the community.
 In January, the Ensemble holds concerts at Macalester College for schools in and around the Twin Cities metro area during a two-week period before the start of the spring semester.
 With an average of two shows a day, this January the ensemble performed for over 10,000 students.